sabotrax/Morgoth/README.md

 TBD.

 ### Caveats

 The first bot master has to be created manually in the SQL database.
 In your SQLite client do `insert into users (discord_id, name, botmaster, enabled, created, changed) values (DISCORD_ID, 'DISCORD_NAME_W/O_THE_#_PART', 1, 1, UNIX_TIMESTAMP, UNIX_TIMESTAMP)`.

 Check with `~user --list`.

+The bot is not beeing translated yet and is only talking German.

 ### Remark
 I tend to mix English and German language throughout the project.